-The petitions data presented here underrepresents the extent and salience of colonial issues as it does not capture petitions directed to other metropolitan authorities, including the monarch, government departments, or the House of Lords.
-Even more importantly, the "colonies" category underrepresented and marginalized the scale of colonial issues due to the system of classification used by officials.
-For example, petitions concerning the differential duties on West and East Indian sugar were classified by clerks as a "colonial" issue in the 1830s due to their connection with debates over enslaved and free labour, but in the following decade these issues were placed under "taxes" as they became part of the battle between free traders
+The petitions data presented here underrepresent the extent and salience of colonial issues as they do not capture petitions directed to other metropolitan authorities, including the monarch, government departments, or the House of Lords.34 Even more importantly, the "colonies" category underrepresented and marginalized the scale of colonial issues due to the system of classification used by officials.
+For example, petitions concerning the differential duties on West and East Indian sugar were classified by clerks as a colonial issue in the 1830s due to their connection with debates over enslaved and free labor, but in the following decade these issues were placed under "taxes" as they became part of the battle between free traders and protectionists.35 The political context of colonial protection thus influenced how the question was categorized.
+To give another example, clerks filed questions relating to church establishments in colonial contexts as "ecclesiastical" rather than colonial matters; this includes, for example, 149 petitions and over 10,000 signatures regarding the Canadian clergy reserves bill in 1853.36 Once contextualized in this way, the data reveal that through its system of classification the parliamentary petitions system compartmentalized, obscured, and marginalized colonial issues.

-&lt;sup>30 J.G.
-Bourinot, Parliamentary Procedure and Practice (Montréal, 1884), 271.
+30 J. G. Bourinot, Parliamentary Procedure and Practice (Montreal, 1884), 271.

-&lt;sup>31 For example, Mary Stokes, "Petitions to the Legislative Assembly of Ontario from Local Governments, 1867-1877: A Case Study in Legislative Participation," Law and History Review, 11, no. 1 (Spring 1993): 145-80.
+31 For example, see Mary Stokes, "Petitions to the Legislative Assembly of Ontario from Local Governments, 1867-1877: A Case Study in Legislative Participation," Law and History Review 11, no. 1 (1993): 145-80.

-&lt;sup>32 Bourinot, Parliamentary Procedure, pp. 259-72; R.J.
-Krotoszynski, Reclaiming the Petition Clause: Seditious Libel, 'Offensive' Protest and the Right to Petition the Government for a Redress of Grievances (New Haven, CT, 2012), 139.
+32 Bourinot, Parliamentary Procedure, 259-72; Ronald J. Krotoszynski, Jr., Reclaiming the Petition Clause: Seditious Libel, "Offensive" Protest, and the Right to Petition the Government for a Redress of Grievances (New Haven, 2012), at 139.

-&lt;sup>33 W.V.
-Whitway to Erskine May, 3, 31 August 1885; Sir W. Gregory to E. May, 20 February 1873, 7 June 1875, Parliamentary Archives, ERM/6/70, ff.
-79, 110, 112.
+33 W. V. Whitway to Erskine May, 3 August 1885; W. V. Whitway to Erskine May, 31 August 1885; Sir W. Gregory to E. May, 20 February 1873, 7 June 1875, ERM/6/70, fols.
+79, 110, 112, Parliamentary Archives, London.

-&lt;sup>35 On petitions and subscriptions to these other authorities, see Richard Huzzey and Henry Miller, "The Politics of Petitioning: Parliament, Government, and Subscriptional Cultures in the United Kingdom, 1780-1918", History (forthcoming).
+34 On petitions and subscriptions to these other authorities, see Richard Huzzey and Henry Miller, "The Politics of Petitioning: Parliament, Government, and Subscriptional Cultures in the United Kingdom, 1780-1918," History 106, no. 370 (2021): 221-43.